ManimCommunity/manim/docs/source/tutorials/building_blocks.rst

 So, the logic of calculating the number to display at each step will be - 50 + alpha * (100 - 50).
 Once you set the calculated value for the :class:`~.DecimalNumber`, you are done.

-Once you have defined your Count Animation, you can play it in your :class:`~.Scene` for any duration you want for any :class:`~.DecimalNumber` with any rate function.
+Once you have defined your ``Count`` animation, you can play it in your :class:`~.Scene` for any duration you want for any :class:`~.DecimalNumber` with any rate function.

 .. manim:: CountingScene
     :ref_classes: Animation DecimalNumber